 Retiring early for disability

 We don't always get to choose when we retire, depending on how healthy we and our family are.
 1 in 5 Australians (21%) retire because they have an illness, injury, or disability (ABS), so having life insurance in your super can help.
-And nearly 1 in 10 females (8%) retire to care for an ill, disabled, or elderly person.
+And nearly 1 in 10 women (8%) retire to care for an ill, disabled, or elderly person.

 Contact